Gonfalon and vexillum

 A Vexillum is a flag-like object suspended from a horizontal crossbar; the Ancient Roman army used it as its military standard and a Gonfalon (from the early Italian confalone) is a type of heraldic flag or banner, often pointed, swallow-tailed, or with several streamers, and suspended from a crossbar in an identical manner to the ancient Roman vexillum.

 Custom made - every one unique

 Gonfalons come in all shapes and sizes AND all possible variations of fabrics.
-We recommend mixing it up design wise and using matt and shiny taffettas, satin silks, linens, drill cotton, velvets and everything needed to make a sumptuous impression.
+We recommend mixing it up design wise and using matt and shiny taffetas, satin silks, linens, drill cotton, velvets and everything needed to make a sumptuous impression.

-The custom gonfalon shown below used matt black polycotton for the ermin, two tone navy and sunshine yellow silk taffetta on an optic white cotton drill base.
+The custom gonfalon shown below used matt black polycotton for the ermin, two tone navy and sunshine yellow silk taffeta on an optic white cotton drill base.
 Tab tops and a hidden channel at the foot of the gonfalon through which to thread a dowelling rod and fully lined in more white cotton drill to give weight and a high standard of finish.

 School banners, Vexillum Gonfalon for Ysgol Dewi Sant, St David's, Pembrokeshire